RetroReversing/retroReversing/categories/misc/Magazines.md

  <div markdown="1" class="rr-post-markdown">
 Published by **Thin-Ice Media** (Owned by Datel) it was the only non-official Playstation 2 magazine to include a playable CD every issue.

 Each CD would contain a few Action Replay Cheats and save games that can be applied to a few select games, it formed as a good advertisement to Datel's Action Replay product.

+Whether it was always intended to be just another advertisment route for Datel or not, it ended up having a good run of 38 issues or just over 3 years on High Street shelves!
  </div>
 </section>